State of knowledge

 To restore the configuration settings, the files created during the data backup can be restored.

-• Import the saved data from the .reg file into the registry.
+• import the saved data from the .reg file into the registry.

 The UCClient must not be executed during this step.

-ProCall MacOS client
+ProCall Client for MacOS

 If the app is no longer functional, it can be reinstalled (and uninstalled if necessary) and is then functional again.